reworkhow/XSim.jl/docs/src/demo.md

 julia> using XSim
 ```

 ## Step 1.
-Setup genome and phenome
+Setup Genome and Phenome
 The demo example simulates `10` chromosomes with `100` loci each.
 And `2` independent traits are controlled by `3` and `8` QTLs, respectively.

 ```jldoctest